-Since the cause of paranoid schizophrenia is still unknown, the focus of treatment is to control symptoms.
-There is no cure but, with proper treatment, the condition can be managed.
+Since the cause of paranoid schizophrenia is still unknown, the focus of schizophrenia treatment is to control symptoms.
+There is no cure, but, with proper treatment, the condition can be managed.

-Although patients with schizophrenia usually receive treatment through antipsychotic medications, therapy or other means, it is important that patients receive support from family members, friends and others.
+Although patients with schizophrenia usually receive treatment through antipsychotic medications, therapy or other means, patients must receive support from family members, friends and others.